 - Encourage others to fill out the census.
 As trusted messengers, nonprofit organizations play a vital role in helping to increase the response rate.
 Maine currently has one of the lowest response rates in the nation.

-- Get creative and create your own graphics to share through your communications channels.
-Creatives for the Count has a downloadable toolkit and a massive gallery of images to get inspired by!
+- Share graphics or create your own to share through your communications channels.
+We’ve created a few Maine-specific Census graphics (see below) and Creatives for the Count has a downloadable toolkit and a whole gallery of ideas for you to get inspired by!

 - Maine Complete Count Committee Information